What is Self-Exclusion?

 Can my name be removed from the self-exclusion list?

-Self-exclusions for 1 or 5 years remain in effect until the self-excluded person requests removal from the PGCB’s self-exclusion list.
-A person may, upon the expiration of the period of self-exclusion, request to be removed from the self-exclusion list by submitting, in person, a completed request for removal.
-A person submitting a request for removal from the self-exclusion list shall be required to present a valid government-issued photo identification credential containing the person’s signature and a photograph.
+Self-exclusions for 1 or 5 years remain in effect until the self-excluded person requests removal from the Self-Exclusion list.
+You may, upon the conclusion of the period of self-exclusion, request to be removed from the self-exclusion list by submitting, in person at your scheduled appointment time to one of the PGCB regional offices and shall be required to present a valid government issued photo identification containing the person’s signature and a photograph.
+You will not be removed unless and until your request for removal has been processed.

 What will happen after I sign up for self-exclusion?